 Aiming for a review in a big national jazz magazine?
 Don’t simply fire off a press release to the editor, but also look at which specific writer covers the most similar music to yours…

-How do you discover new music and album releases in 2020?
+How do you discover new music and album releases?

 With so much music out there, and so many ways to getting it to the relevant people, it’s really valuable to know how the jazz press are actually discovering music these days.